hardik5-6/soc-final/README.md

 # CNN-lytical
-The SOC was a great opportunity to introduce myself to AI/ML, if only to have myself recoil at the field with a sneer not unlike one I had for chemistry.
+The SOC was a great opportunity to introduce myself to AI/ML, if only to have myself recoil with a sneer not unlike one I had for chemistry.
 What I learnt:
 - The core mathematics behind machine learning models.
 - How to use a jupyter notebook in vscode.